Customer projects with WordPress: from planning to positioning

 Without substantial preparatory work and strategy development, you quickly run into nothing.
 This wastes valuable time and money.
 So if entrepreneurs are unsure how to get started, or if they are not or only partially aware of the complex interrelationships, I recommend getting help from a consultant.
 At least at the beginning of the project.
 Keyword research is an important factor here.

-However, since this software is not cheap either, it may well be advisable to have an agency provide the developments during the project.
+However, since this software is not cheap either, it may be advisable to have an agency provide the developments during the project.
 It must be decided on a case-by-case basis which resource is more valuable for the entrepreneur: time or money.
 One of the two must be used in any case.
 Two recommended measures that everyone can and should take themselves are Setting up and maintaining your Google My Business account and seeking links from other websites.
 These can be suppliers, customers and business portals.

 Social media: The right choice